Starting with version 1.7.15.10276, our video SDK supports SRT streaming.

 Medialooks SRT

-You are able to use SRT with Medialooks SDKs in the same way as common known UDP/DVB protocols, the only differences in SRT protocol that receiver should be initialized before SRT encoder.
+You can use SRT with Medialooks SDKs in the same way as commonly known UDP/DVB protocols.
+On the streamer side

 - Run Sample Writer x86 / Sample File Writer x86